 So the summation of the matter is this.
-If someone is legitimately put away (divorced) for 'fornication', while they can receive forgiveness, the time limit and consequence of the penalty for their sin is such that, that individual must remain unmarried for the remainder of their life or be reconciled to their former spouse.
-There are those that would say wait just one minute, I have remarried and there are now finances, children, etc. involved.
-This only serves to complicate the issue but does nothing by way of legitimizing the sin.
+If someone is legitimately put away (divorced) for 'fornication', while they can receive forgiveness, the time limit and consequence of the penalty for their former fornication sin is such that, that individual must remain unmarried for the remainder of their life or be reconciled to their former spouse.
+There are those that would say wait just one minute, I have remarried and there are now finances, property, children, etc. involved.
+This only serves to complicate the issue but does nothing by way of legitimizing the fornication sin.

 "There is a way that seemeth right unto a man, but the end thereof are the ways of death."
 (Proverbs 16:25)

-Please note that if it is adultery before we seek God's forgiveness it is equally adultery after we have received God's forgiveness, if we continue in the same sinful practice.
+To reiterate, if it is adultery before we seek God's forgiveness it is equally adultery after we have received God's forgiveness, if we continue in the same sinful practice.
 In another example, if we are a thief who has secured God's forgiveness for a sin of stealing, we are still a thief if we continue the same stealing activity.
 Hence, 'God Forgives Us Of Our Sins but Not In Our Sins.'
 If fornication does not carry a natural life long consequence then the marriage vowel of 'until death do we part' becomes absolutely meaningless.

-This would ultimately result in the destruction of the universal institution of marriage as is being evidenced today where now one out of every two marriages end in a divorce.
+This would ultimately result in the destruction of the universal institution of marriage as is being evidenced today where now one out of every two marriages ends in a divorce.
 With this in mind, what do we see?
 Get an unscriptural divorce, remarry and go to Church and get forgiveness.
 Don't like that partner, or God has allegedly told them that the partner they now have is really not the right one He would like for them to have...
 No problem - just get another unscriptural divorce and simply find a new Church, and you got it, get forgiveness for their sin, remarry and start all over again, infinitely.
 Thus, in today's society there seems to be no such thing as the sin of adultery.

 This should seem to get the attention of those who hold to the permissive 'any reason is acceptable' for divorce/remarriage conundrum.
 They easily accept a divorced individual from a typical heterosexual relationship, applying forgiveness and remarriage both readily and amicably.
 However, if the divorce is subsequent to one of the partners being engaged in the habitual repugnant sins of pedophilia (sex with children), necrophilia (sex with dead corpses) or bestiality (sex with animals), this causes an immediate pause.
 Nonetheless, according to God sin is sin – big or little.
 So it only stands to reason that anyone, with pleasing God in mind would not advocate or condone a marriage to a fornicator with this type of sin as a perquisite, even though they had been forgiven – the natural consequences remain.